 The two were being investigated for failing to warn investors about the growing fallout of VW’s diesel emissions scandal in 2015.
 An investigation into former CEO Martin Winterkorn will continue.

-The move follows a similar move by prosecutors in May when they dropped charges against Poetsch and the company’s current chief Herbert Diess after the company agreed to a fine of 9 million euros, about $10 million.
+The action follows a similar move by prosecutors in May when they dropped charges against Poetsch and the company’s current chief Herbert Diess after the company agreed to a fine of 9 million euros, about $10 million.

 In addition to their roles at Volkswagen, both Poetsch and Mueller were members of the board of Porsche Automobil Holding SE, the family-owned company which has 53.3% voting stake in Volkswagen AG.